blake-regalia/syntax-source.js/README.md

 This API operates under the assumption that every context intends to match the full range of tokens expected at that state in the grammar.
 If none of the rules in a given context are matched by the input, an implcitly generated 'catch-all' rule at the end will mark the text invalid (via the `invalid.illega.token.expected.CONTEXT.SYNTAX` scope) and pop the context from the stack (equivalent to the [`throw`](#alias.throw) alias)

+### Top Level Key Extensions
+In addition to the regular `name`, `file_extensions`, `scope`, etc., you can also use the following keys at the root of the definition structure:

+ - `extends` : `filename` - inherit all the variables and contexts defined in the given `.syntax-source`, overriding any duplicate keys.

 ### Context Quantifiers
 When using the `set` or `push` actions, you can essentially quantify a context (which creates a new ad-hoc context) by appending one of the following characters to the target name: